bobbyiliev/introduction-to-docker-ebook/ebook/en/content/006-docker-networking.md

 Docker comes with a pluggable networking system.
 There are multiple plugins that you could use by default:

 * `bridge`: The default Docker network driver.
-This is sutable for standalone containers that need to communicate with each other.
+This is suitable for standalone containers that need to communicate with each other.
 * `host`: This driver removes the network isolation between the container and the host.
-This is suatable for standalone containers which use the host network directly.
+This is suitable for standalone containers which use the host network directly.
 * `overlay`: Overlay allows you to connect multiple Docker daemons.
 This enables you to run Docker swarm services by allowing them to communicate with each other.
 * `none`: Disables all networking.